 The definitive wilderness course in medical training, leadership, and critical thinking for outdoor, low-resource, and remote professionals and leaders.

 The Wilderness First Responder program is the ideal medical training for leaders in remote areas including outdoor educators, guides, military, professional search and rescue teams, researchers, and those involved in disaster relief.
 The curriculum is comprehensive and practical.
 It includes the essential principles and skills required to assess and manage medical problems in isolated and extreme environments for days and weeks if necessary.

 Wilderness First Responder (WFR) is the definitive course in medical training for outdoor educators, guides, SAR team members, and others who work or play in remote areas.
 The curriculum is comprehensive and practical, including all of the essential principles and skills required to assess and manage medical problems in isolated and extreme environments.
 The 5-day format is for individuals and sponsors with less time available for on-site training and requires 25 hours of pre-course preparation.

 Students must register at least 2 weeks before the course date.
 All students must complete all pre-course work prior to arrival on course.

-Training for medical personnel who would like to enhance their skills and experience for use in the rural, wilderness, and technical rescue setting.
-This course is popular with all levels of medical professionals but primarily geared toward pre-hospital EMS providers.
+Training for EMS personnel who would like to enhance their skills and experience for use in the rural, wilderness, and technical rescue setting.

 The WEMS curriculum builds on EMS training and expertise to meet the special challenges of the remote and unconventional environment.
 It is designed for medical personnel working in rural EMS, search and rescue, law enforcement, disaster response, and on wilderness expeditions.
 Like all WMA International training, it represents the best application of the available science balanced by considerable clinical experience and the reality of providing medical care in difficult and dangerous places.